cyll11/convertRNAcounts/README.md

 # convertRNAcounts
-Get gene length and convert read counts.
+Get gene length from a gtf or gff file.

+Convert read counts to TPM or RPKM.